Approved by the Ithaca College Board of Trustees on October 12, 2012 and May 18, 2013.

 Institutional effectiveness refers to the ability of Ithaca College to define clear goals, to assemble resources in support of those goals, and to achieve the purposes identified in those goals.
-Accordingly, the Institutional Effectiveness and Budget Committee exists to ensure the effective and efficient development of college-wide action guided by the College's strategic plan.
-The Committee will also review plans and priorities that arise from standing committees and administrative offices that contribute as supplemental planning bodies to ensure that they are consistent with the overall strategic plan and that they are assessed.
-The Committee will develop annual college budgets for leadership review and Board of Trustees approval, as well as multi-year financial projections that align funding with the priorities of the strategic plan.
+Accordingly, the Institutional Effectiveness and Budget Committee exists to ensure the effective linkage of budget priorities to initiatives guided by the College's strategic plan.
+The Committee will also review plans and priorities that arise from standing committees and administrative offices that contribute as supplemental planning bodies to ensure that they are consistent with the overall strategic plan.
+Based on these plans and priorities, the Committee will make recommendations concerning key budget parameters and areas for investment in the coming budget cycle.
+The Committee will also identify the College’s most important areas of strategic emphasis, ones that require budget priority.

 Ithaca College has at any given time a strategic plan that identifies key goals for achievement over a defined period of time.
 From 2011 to 2020, that plan is IC 20/20, whose development is overseen by the IC 20/20 Advisory Committee.
 Certain areas not included in the IC 20/20 also require ongoing supplementary planning, and these specific plans are also part of the overall Ithaca College strategic plan.
-At the present time, these areas include the President's Advisory Council on Diversity (PAC-D), the Facilities Planning Committee, the Enrollment Management Advisory Committee (EMAC), the Information Technology Planning and Advisory Committee (ITPAC), the Enterprise Risk Management Committee, and the Climate Action Plan Steering Committee.
+At the present time, these areas include the President's Advisory Council on Diversity (PAC-D), the Facilities Planning Committee, the Enrollment Management Advisory Committee (EMAC), the Information Technology Planning and Advisory Committee (ITPAC), the Communications Management Advisory Committee (CMAC), the Employment Quality Advisory Committee, the Enterprise Risk Management Committee, and the Climate Action Plan Steering Committee.

 The Provost and Vice President for Educational Affairs and the Vice President for Finance and Administration shall serve as co-chairs.

-An administrative assistant from the Office of the Provost will serve as the nonvoting secretary to the Committee
+An administrative assistant will serve as the nonvoting secretary to the Committee.

 Committee members unable to attend a given meeting will not be represented by alternates.

-Terms of office will be as stipulated by the membership category under 18.104.22.168.1.
-In the event of a resignation from the committee prior to completion of a term, a new appointment will be made following the procedure described above in "Membership."
+Terms of office will be as stipulated by the membership category under 188.8.131.52.1.
+In the event of a resignation from the Committee prior to completion of a term, a new appointment will be made following the procedure described above in "Membership."

 The Committee reports to the President.
 It shares its recommendations, as appropriate and approved by the President, with the College community or selected components of it.

-The Committee will meet as determined by the co-chairs or President in order to accomplish its mission.
+The Committee will meet as determined by the co-chairs in order to accomplish its mission.